p2k3m/ResumeForge/README.md

 - `GEMINI_API_KEY` – Google Gemini API key.
 This value must be supplied via the environment; the server verifies a non-empty value is present and never logs the secret.
 - `S3_BUCKET` – Destination bucket for uploads, logs, and generated PDFs.
 Provide the bucket name through the `S3_BUCKET` environment variable so artifacts are stored in the correct account and region.
 - `CLOUDFRONT_ORIGINS` – Optional, comma-separated list of CloudFront origins that are permitted through the server's CORS middleware.
 Include your distribution domain to restrict browser calls to trusted hosts.
+- `ENABLE_DOWNLOAD_SESSION_LOG_CLEANUP` – Optional toggle that removes the session change log from S3 when a download session expires.
+Enable this flag when aggressively reclaiming storage for large-scale environments; leave it unset to retain audit history.
 - `AWS_REGION`, `PORT`, and `RESUME_TABLE_NAME` can continue to come from the environment.
 Reasonable defaults are provided for local development.

 Because the configuration is loaded and cached once, the service reuses the same credentials across requests instead of recreating clients every time.